Our mission is to transform the lives of war impacted children and adolescents through locally-run, youth-led music education programs.

 Unique program backed by research and expert findings

-In a study measuring the success of The Shropshire Music Foundation's effect on the mental health of refugee children published in the American Psychological Association's Traumatology Journal, entitled, Children After War: A novel approach to promoting resilience through music, researchers discovered the following:
+In a study measuring the success of our program's effect on refugee children published in the American Psychological Association's Traumatology Journal, entitled, Children After War: A novel approach to promoting resilience through music, researchers discovered the following:

 - Children who participated in the program reported reduced symptoms of Posttraumatic Stress Disorder (PTSD)